7Pawns/Big-File-Sort/README.md

 # Big File Sort
-Big file sort using OS-level APIs.
+Big file sort using WINAPI and POSIX.

 ## Problem
 Why not just use merge sort?